 Read More | Love UNESCO World Heritage sites?
 How about visiting the pilgrimage site of Rocamadour France?

-3. Visiting Le Mont Saint Michel: How To Get There
+3. Visiting Mont St Michel: How To Get There

 Mont Saint Michel is easily accessible by car and is in an ideal location for a road trip in Normandy and/or Brittany.
 Click Here to Book a Car Rental

-Guided tours are a popular way for visiting le Mont Saint Michel.
+Guided tours are a popular way of visiting Mont St Michel.
 Either on a day trip from Paris or a multi-day trip through Normandy, sit back and let the guides look after the details.

-A full-day trip from Paris including a guided tour of Mont Saint-Michel.
-Includes Skip the Line!
+- A full-day trip from Paris including a guided tour of Mont Saint-Michel.

 By Train To Rennes, France: